We are counting down to our 2017 Summer, and this week we feature the clown act!

 5. 2017 Alumni Show Announcement

-4. What makes a Min-Aqua Bats’ clown?
+4. What makes a Min-Aqua Bats’ clown? (this post)

 What Makes a Min-Aqua Bats’ Clown?